 History of the Institute

-The Institute’s existence is indebted to the early interest of Württemberg industrialist Robert Bosch (1861-1942) in the history of health care, especially homeopathic medicine.
+It owes its origin to the interest of the industrialist Robert Bosch (1861-1942) in the history of health care in general and homeopathy in particular.